 How to Qualify for Workers’ Comp

 When a worker is hurt in the course and scope of their employment – which means they are hurt at work doing their job – they can usually recover benefits.
 There are limited exceptions, such as if the worker was intoxicated during the incident.
-But the main qualification for workers’ compensation in Glastonbury is that it arose out of employment-related duties.
+But the main qualification for workers’ compensation in Glastonbury is that the injury arose out of employment-related duties.

 Workers’ compensation injuries can be divided into two categories: occupational or traumatic.
 An occupational injury is a health problem that happens over time due to the environment someone works in, or the type of work they do.
 Two common examples are carpal tunnel or asbestos exposure.
 Traumatic injuries happen suddenly as a result of an accident.
 Examples are when someone falls off a ladder and breaks a leg, or they slip and fall while carrying something and tear an ACL.
 Sometimes these accidents happen because of an unsafe work environment: an employee falls because the floors at work are wet or the employer does not provide adequate safety equipment.

 Assigned risk is rare in Connecticut.
 When an employer is unable to get insurance coverage from a private insurer, sometimes they can qualify for assigned risk plans at a higher cost.
 It does not apply in Connecticut because workers’ compensation insurance is required by law.
 In the event that an unsafe employer is unable to get insured elsewhere, they might be insured by an assigned risk plan.

 Workers’ compensation injuries and benefits are covered by the Connecticut General Statutes and the regulations of the workers’ compensation offices.
 The law is regulated by the state government.
 Every employer is required to secure their own insurance on the private market.